vizdata-f21/homework-03/README.md

     Then, update the plot to be as ugly as possible.
 You will probably want to play around with theme options, colors, fonts, etc. The ultimate goal is the ugliest possible plot, and the sky is the limit!

+3. To be posted.

+4. To be posted.

+5. To be posted.